hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_attached_data_network.html.markdown

 * `location` - (Required) Specifies the Azure Region where the Mobile Network Attached Data Network should exist.
 Changing this forces a new Mobile Network Attached Data Network to be created.

-* `dns_addresses` - (Optional) Specifies the DNS servers to signal to UEs to use for this attached data network.
+* `dns_addresses` - (Required) Specifies the DNS servers to signal to UEs to use for this attached data network.

 * `network_address_port_translation_configuration` - (Optional) A `network_address_port_translation_configuration` block as defined below.